My Web Page Link

 the end product, there is no way to make a machine that will

-and tone on a microscopic level, which is what an experienced tattoo
+mechanically adjust precisely enough to account for variations in skin surface, texture, and tone on a microscopic level, which is what an experienced tattoo artist does while working, manually, by adjusting their stretch

 and hand positions.